-N.A.C. runs a limited “shelter” and does accept owner surrenders from residents of the city only.
+N.A.C. runs a limited “shelter” and accepts owner surrenders from residents of the city only.
 They do adopt out these surrenders and unclaimed stray animals that are picked up and brought to their holding facility.
-They also work with several local rescues to save the unwanted animals.
+They also work with several local rescues, including Piney Mountain Foster Care, to save the unwanted animals.

-We work with the following entities to find forever homes for the dogs we rescue locally.
+We work with the following entities to secure funding and find forever homes for the dogs we rescue locally.

 A Pathway to Hope

 A foster based rescue in Northern, NJ dedicated to the rescue, rehabilitation and adoption of abandoned dogs and cats, with a focus on special needs cases, south to north rescue of northern breed dogs, local rescue of stray cats and all breeds of dogs and community outreach to further the cause of rescue.

 Their mission is simple: To create a unified network of shelters and rescue organizations throughout New England, all working together for a common good.
 It is common, everyday practice to have to kill dogs and cats in an over crowded shelter to make room for incoming animals.
 Meanwhile in another shelter across town or across state borders, there are no dogs available for adoption.
 An opportunity to save lives!